2

 Margarita Berezyanskaya

-A very important skill for an editing teacher is how to create a back-up of a course.
-Using the backup function allows teachers to retain a copy of a course that they have customized for future re‐use.
-The backup file can be downloaded and stored safely on the teacher’s own computer.
-Because Moodle is an open-source learning management system that is used widely in education and training, teachers may have an opportunity to restore a course for re-use elsewhere.
+A very important skill for an editing teacher is how to create a backup of a course.
+Using the backup function allows teachers to retain a copy of a course that they have customized for future reuse.
+The backup file can be downloaded and stored safely on the teacher's own computer.
+Because Moodle is an open-source learning management system widely used in education and training, teachers can restore a course for reuse elsewhere.

 Teachers developing a course should familiarize themselves with the backup and restore function.
 This feature allows them to create backups at regular intervals and revert to a previous version if needed.